Our vision is a world where every child has an optimum start in life through the benefits of breastmilk.

 Increasing the rates of breastfeeding worldwide is a fundamental driver in achieving the SDGs by 2030.
 Breastfeeding plays a significant role in improving nutrition, education, and maternal and child health and survival4,5.
 Boosting breastfeeding rates can help bring the global target within reach and drive progress toward other health and development goals.

-To that end, recognizing the importance of breastfeeding, Olle Larsson and his two sons Göran and Michael founded FLRF in 2013 with the aim of providing long-term sustainable funding to strengthen the field of breastfeeding and ultimately improve breastfeeding rates in low resource settings, thus contributing to achieving the SDGs.
+To that end, recognizing the importance of breastfeeding, Michael and Göran, together with their father Olle Larsson, founded FLRF in 2013 with the aim of providing long-term sustainable funding to strengthen the field of breastfeeding and ultimately improve breastfeeding rates in low resource settings, thus contributing to achieving the SDGs.

 References